Reference

 Behavior:

-is Ellipsis (the default), include only keys that exist in d
+- If default is Ellipsis (the default), include only keys that exist in d.

 Returns: - New dict containing the selected keys.